lzubiaur/sdl-lua/lib/gl3w/README.rst

 Requirements
 ------------

-gl3w_gen.py_ requires Python version 2.6 or newer, with SSL support.
+gl3w_gen.py_ requires Python version 2.7 or newer.
 It is also compatible with Python 3.x.

 Example